DanWilliams91/SumSquares/README.md

 * An option to share their final progress of the game to social media or to external messaging services would bring additional value to its users and the developer.
   * In terms of the site's users, they could involve their friends and compete with each other for the highest score.
   * In terms of the site owner/developer, having its users share the game with a link would bring additional traffic to the site.
-This can increase the developer's reputation and bring further opportunities for advertising.
+This can increase the developer's reputation and potentially bring opportunities for advertising revenue.
 * The game is very difficult to complete so difficulty options and "lifelines" could bring further value to the game's users.
   * Including difficulty levels such as "easy," "medium" and "hard," for example, would allow more users to be able to complete the game and could improve the enjoyment level for some of its users.
     * Options to adjust difficulty levels could include increasing the in-stage timer value, reducing the number of red squares and/or removing the distracting green squares during the later stages of the game.